-Excused Absence: For an absence to be classified as excused, a parent must call the child's school on the morning of the absence or the student must present a note from a parent upon his or her return to school.
-An excused absence counts toward the allotted (20/10) absences.
-Students should contact their teachers to make up any work missed while absent.
+Absent Confirmed: For an absence to be confirmed, a parent/guardian must call the child's school on the morning of the absence or email attendance@tewksbury.k12.ma.us with the student's name in the subject heading.
+Otherwise, the student must present a note from the parent/guardian upon return to school.
+It is considered an unexcused absence unless it satisfies one of the excused reasons above.